timbergus/webapptemplate/README.md

 # Web Application Template

-This is an attempt to create a full one-page template for web applications with modern techniques.
+This is an attempt to create a full __SPA__ (Single Page Application) template for web applications with modern techniques.
 We are going to use an __MVC__ model shared among the client an the server.
 The client is going to hold the view and the controller, and the server is going to hold the model.

-As main tools, we are going to use Angular, Foundation and Node.
+As main tools, we are going to use Angular, Foundation and Node, and the template is going to be alive in [Windows Azure Servers](http://webapptemplate.azurewebsites.net/) to play with it and test it functionality.

 ## Client Side